SNET-Entrance/Entrance-Backend/README.md

 # Entrance-Backend
-The Entrance Backend consits of an Attribute Authority (AA) for Attribute-based Encryption,  an RESTlike User and Container API, an OrientDB
+The Entrance Backend consits of an Attribute Authority (AA) for Attribute-based Encryption, an RESTlike User and Container API, an OrientDB.
+We implemented the ABE scheme  "Practical Attribute-Based Encryption: Traitor Tracing, Revocation, and Large Universe" (https://eprint.iacr.org/2014/616).

 ### SETUP guideline: